Skip to main content

 Reinhardstein Castle, locally known as Burg Reinhardstein or Burg Metternich, lies south of the village of Ovifat, in the province of Liège in the Wallonia region in Belgium.

-Several sources mention that the castle was destroyed in 1677 by the troops of Ludwig XIV.
-But other sources don't mention this fact (amongst them the castle's visitor guide), so I don't know if this did happen.
+Several sources suggest that the castle was destroyed in 1677 by troops of Ludwig XIV.
+However, other sources, including the castle's visitor guide, do not mention this, so its destruction remains uncertain.

-During the French Revolution the castle was confiscated.
-Afterwards it was returned to the De Metternich family.
+During the French Revolution, the castle was confiscated.
+It was later returned to the De Metternich family.

-In 1969 the castle ruins were 'rediscovered' by Jean Overloop, a Belgian professor in diplomacy.
-He rebuilt the castle to its present appearance after 17th century drawings.
-Successively he lived in the castle until his death in 1994.
+In 1969, the castle ruins were 'rediscovered' by Jean Overloop, a Belgian professor of diplomacy.
+He reconstructed the castle to match its 17th-century appearance based on drawings from that era.
+He then lived in the castle until his death in 1994.

-Reinhardstein is situated on a rocky outcrop above the small valley of the Warche stream.
-It is now private property but can be visited with guided tours.
-Photographing of the interior is prohibited.
-A nice castle although it is technically a 20th century building.
+Reinhardstein Castle is currently private property, but can be visited on guided tours.
+Photography of the interior is prohibited.
+It is a beautiful castle, although it is technically a 20th-century building.

 Gallery